5 Indoor Activities for Toddlers on a Rainy Day - Baby Chick

 1. Build a Fort

 This one is the easiest way to keep toddlers entertained!
-Throw a bedsheet over your kitchen or dining room table, arrange some blankets and pillows under the table, and stock the space with books, flashlights, coloring books, and crayons.
+Throw a bed sheet over your kitchen or dining room table, arrange some blankets and pillows underneath, and stock the space with books, flashlights, coloring books, and crayons.
 Congratulations, you are now the coolest mom ever.
 Kids LOVE forts, and they are likely to play in one for a good period of time.
 I like to set up a fort around lunchtime on rainy days and let them have a “picnic.”
 They love it, and I love itwin-win!

 2. Make a Mess

 Kids love to get messy (can I get an amen?).
-There are two ways I have found that allow kids to explore their artistic side while still containing the mess to a minimum cleanup for me.
+There are two ways I have found that allow kids to explore their artistic side while minimizing the mess and keeping cleanup to a minimum for me.
 The first is to hang up a large piece of brown kraft paper on a wall using painter’s tape.
 Put a tarp or a sheet on the floor beneath the kraft paper.
-Set out a few plastic cups full of washable kids finger paint and let them create a mural.
+Set out a few plastic cups full of washable kids’ finger paint and let them create a mural.
 The second way is to set up your finger paints in the bathtub and let the kiddos go to town “decorating” the tiles.
 It’s fun to let them get messy and creative without creating a lot of cleanup work on your part.

 3. Set Up Simple Games